picpakdog/qc2bluesky/README.md

 Edit qc2bluesky.py with your info, and set up a Cron job to run it as often as you like.

-# To-do

-Clickable hashtags and links to QCIndie.com.

 # Credits

 Based off of jfs' code at https://stackoverflow.com/a/35104372 and vhxs' code at https://gist.github.com/vhxs/20f2fbc0da08c07317f9d935dbc1f765